manoloaterol/12Bit-Neo-Ring/README.md

 ## IDE Environment
 The sorce code is generated from [STM32CubeMX][cubeMX link] as a Makefile project, so it can be compiled from command line or using VSCode with the [STM32 VSCode][vscode link] extension.

-For a different IDE, you can open the .ioc file with STM32CubeMX, change the Toolckain / IDE selection from the Project Manager tab and generate the new project structure.
+For a different IDE, you can open the .ioc file with STM32CubeMX, change the Toolchain / IDE selection from the Project Manager tab and generate the new project structure.
 In this scenario is better to copy the .ioc file to a new folder before generating the project.

 ## How sample works